• Skip to primary navigation

 Store both the cake and your vanilla custard sauce in the refrigerator.
 Cover the cake with a sheet of plastic cling film and transfer the sauce into an airtight storage container.

-You can warm your custard sauce on the stove top, but a short burst in the microwave on a lower heat setting works equally well.
-Stir between each short 30-second heating increment until warmed to your satisfaction.
+You can warm your custard sauce on the stovetop, but a short burst in the microwave on a lower heat setting works equally well.
+Stir between each short 30-second heating increment until warm to your satisfaction.

 The same is true for taking the chill off a slice of your Irish apple cake.
 Heat in short bursts until slightly warmed before serving.
 Cover with a damp towel to keep moist.